maribu/ble_adv/README.md

 sources as `root` is ranked pretty high on the list of things I'd personally avoid doing.
 Luckily, the situation is not as bad as it initially sounds:

-1. Only two capabilities are actually needed to, not full `root` access.
+1. Only two capabilities are actually needed, not full `root` access.
 Just run
     <code>sudo setcap 'cap_net_raw,cap_net_admin+eip' &lt;program&gt;</code> on your executable to
     get it running.
 2. You could implement your program in a way that it drops its capabilities right after it enabled